spacetelescope/jwst/docs/jwst/data_products/science_products.rst

 extensions, one set for each source or slit.
 FITS "EXTVER" keywords are used in each extension header to segregate the multiple instances of each extension type by source.

+To encode wavelength information for spectral images, a single "WCS-TABLE" extension is attached, containing one column per slit included in the data product.
+In addition, the following WCS-related keywords are included in the header of each "SCI" extension to support the use of this table.
+These keywords allow data analysis tools that are compliant with the FITS spectroscopic WCS standards to automatically recognize and load the wavelength information in the table and assign wavelengths to the spectral image.
+For dispersion coordinate axis ``i``, the keywords are:

+ - PSi_0: The name of the extension containing coordinate data for axis ``i`` (i.e., "WCS-TABLE").
+ - PSi_1: The name of the table column containing the coordinate data.
+Values correspond to the slit name if available (e.g., "wave_slit_S200A1" for NIRSpec fixed slit S200A1), or "wavelength" otherwise.

 For the context array, CON, though the schema represents it as an ``int32``, users should interpret and recast the array as ``uint32`` post-processing.
 This